amir-arad/typescript-service-template/README.md

 ### Cloning this template

 duplicate this repo
-replace `my_name/typescript-service-template` with the name of the docker image you want to generate replace `typescript-service-template` with the name of the service you want to create
+replace `typescript-service-template` with the name of the service you want to create

 ### Installing workspace